Battery Defense Attorney in Los Angeles

 For a conviction to stand, all of these elements must be proven beyond a reasonable doubt.
 Successfully challenging any of these points can significantly weaken the prosecution’s case and may result in a favorable outcome for the defendant.

-For a conviction under PC 242, the prosecution must prove that the contact was willful.
+Lack of Intent: For a conviction under Penal code 242, the prosecution must prove that the contact was willful.
 If the physical contact was accidental, without any intention to cause harm, this can be a strong defense.
 For example, in crowded settings where accidental contact is common, the defense can argue that the incident lacked the necessary intent to be considered battery.

 Penalties for a Simple Battery Conviction (PC 242)